-15.3.1 A 2D or coupled 1D-2D mathematical model is to be developed for river Darakeswar-Rupnarayan River system from Trimohini (bifurcation point of Darakeswar & Shankari, in Block Khanakul I, District Hooghly, near Lat 22.7944 N & Long 87.7659 E) to confluence of Rupnarayan & Hooghly, near Lat 22.2124 N & Long 88.0478 E at Geonkhali on the right (western) bank in district Purba Medinipur /Gadiara, on the left (eastern) bank in District Howrah, after taking into consideration all the boundary conditions as proposed by the Client for critically flood affected zones by using MIKE+ software (Mike 21 FM /Mike 21 C) having sedimentation module), already procured by the Client.
+14.8 The Consultant will develop a robust 2D or coupled 1D-2D mathematical model for river Darkeswar- Rupnarayan from Trimohini (bifurcation point of Darakeswar & Shankari, in Block Khanakul I, District Hooghly, near Lat 22.7944 N & Long 87.7659 E) to confluence of Rupnarayan & Hooghly, near Lat 22.2124 N & Long 88.0478 E at Geonkhali on the right (eastern) bank in district Purba Medinipur /Gadiara, on the left bank in District Howrah taking into consideration all the boundary conditions as proposed by the Client by using MIKE+ software (Mike 21 FM /Mike 21 C having sedimentation module), already procured by the Client under WBMIFMP /other projects.
+While developing the model, the following requirements are to be fulfilled, i.e.,

-- 15.3.2 The Consultant should calibrate and validate the model using high-resolution Digital Terrain Model (DTM) to be provided by the Client, along with tide data of 7 days for 12 hours a day @ 1 hour interval for one monsoon season (2022). at all boundary condition, bathymetry and topo sheet data (bank to bank or high to high points) in X, Y and Z (RL in GTS) format, discharge and suspended load data considering different tide phases.
-The Consultant should run the model for mud or sand transport sediment in the Rupnarayan to assess the rate of silt deposition or mechanism of chars/bars formation. - 15.3.3 The consultant should generate the hydrograph and tide curve (wherever applicable) for each boundary point for future prediction of the Rupnarayan river system. - 15.3.4 The Consultant shall study the approach and methodology being adopted to develop a comprehensive flood forecasting model by Damodar Valley Corporation (DVC) for entire Damodar River system from its origin in Jharkhand to its outfall into river Hooghly under National Hydrology Project (NHP). - 15.3.5 The Consultant will finally develop a 2D or coupled 1D-2D mathematical model for river Darkeswar- Rupnarayan for the stretch mentioned in Paragraph 15.3.1 above.
-While developing the model, the following requirements are to be fulfilled, i.e., - a) The existing models of the Lower Damodar Sub-basin under WBMIFMP and that of Silabati-Kangsabati River system under GMP would have to be integrated with the new model of Dwarakeswar-Rupnarayan. - b) Four Rivers (Banka, Behula, Kana Nadi & Kana Damodar), which were offshoots /branches of Damodar River in the past but now delinked from the river, would have to be considered to have been carrying the share of discharge of Damodar (depending on their bankful capacities), on condition of bridging the missing links (from left bank of Damodar to their present offtakes).
-It would be desirable to understand the effect of the reduction of discharges of Damodar due to diversion of a part in to these rivers, in the entire Lower Damodar & the adjoining Dwarakeswar-Rupnarayan sub-basins, due to diversion of flow. - 15.3.6.
+- a) The existing models of the Lower Damodar Sub-basin under WBMIFMP and that of Silabati-Kangsabati River system under GMP would have to be integrated with the new model of Dwarakeswar-Rupnarayan. - b) Four Rivers (Banka, Behula, Kana Nadi & Kana Damodar), which were offshoots /branches of Damodar River in the past but now delinked from the river, would have to be considered to have been carrying the share of discharge of Damodar (depending on their bankful capacities), on condition of bridging the missing links (from left bank of Damodar to their present offtakes).
+It would be desirable to understand the effect of the reduction of discharges of Damodar due to diversion of a part in to these rivers, in the entire Lower Damodar & the adjoining Dwarakeswar-Rupnarayan sub-basins, due to diversion of flow.

+The flood inundation model for an identified area will also be developed by using high resolution DTM to be procured by the Client.
 Through repeated simulation runs including those representing the historical floods, the inundation model should be able to generate the flood inundation maps corresponding to the discharges having various return periods, i.e., 5-year, 10-year, 15-year, 20-year & 25-year and also the limiting discharge that cause overtopping of the banks and embankments, in the pre-project and post project condition.
 The modelling results are to be verified using satellite images of inundation captured on the day of flood or as near a date after the flood as possible / recorded field observations /other existing information.

-15.3.7 It is important to mention here that apart from developing the inundation model, the other main focal point of the study is suggesting measures for increasing the conveyance capacity of the Darakeswar-Rupnarayan River System.
+14.9 It is important to mention here that apart from developing the inundation model, the other main focal point of the study is suggesting measures for increasing the conveyance capacity of the

+Darakeswar-Rupnarayan River System.
 In order to do this, the Consultant should provide HFL data at various control points against various return periods of floods, i.e., 5-year, 10-year, 15-year and 20-year & 25-year.
 Normally, return periods are denoted in terms of peak value of discharge.
 However, in the instant case, it would be necessary to relate the return period in terms of total flood volume flowing through the river system flowing during a specified period of time.
-While the peak discharge in the Darakeswar-Rupnarayan river system needs to be calculated based on suitable percentage of combination of peak discharges of all the tributaries, the flood volume may be calculated using hydrograph, with the condition that peak discharge flowing for 24 hours and dominant discharge (may be 75% to 80% of the peak) flowing for another 96 hours, thus covering a longer period (120 hours, more or less).
+While the peak discharge in the Darakeswar-Rupnarayan river system needs to be calculated based on suitable percentage of combination of peak discharges of all the tributaries, the flood volume may be calculated using hydrograph, with the condition that peak discharge flowing for 24 hours and dominant discharge (may be 75% to 80% of the peak) flowing for another 96 hours, covering a longer period (say,120 hours, more or less).
 This is due to the fact that, peak discharge of various rivers has lag times.
-It is to be noted that HFL lines for all these discharges, should be drawn both in the pre (without interventions) as well as post (with interventions) project conditions.
+HFL lines for all these discharges, should be drawn both in the pre (without interventions) as well as post (with interventions) project conditions.